Bitcoin-LE/bitcoinle-core/doc-le/reference-miner-usage.md

 ## Miner Location

 The reference miner is available in the zip file provided in the release.
 To start the miner, all needed is to run the executable called *bitcoinle-miner*.
 When no command line arguments are provided, then Bitcoin LE defaults apply.
+However, if your Bitcoin LE installation is not default (for instance you installed the binaries in a different folder), then do not forget to pass corresponding command-line arguments.
+For example, to point the miner to the correct installation directory, use the -datadir argument.

-This means that when the miner submits a valid block, the coinbase transacation will be pointing to an address in the wallet already configured in your system.
+When the miner submits a valid block, the coinbase transacation will be pointing to an address in the wallet already configured in your system.

 ## Miner Logs